 Senior large and giant breed dogs have different nutritional needs

 The point at which an adult dog becomes a senior pet is both subjective and variable, given that life expectancies vary widely among dogs depending on their breed and body size.
 Large and giant breed dogs are often considered seniors at 5 or 6 years old.
-One rule of thumb is to consider your dog a senior when he reaches the last 25 percent of his breed’s predicted lifespan.
+One rule of thumb is to consider your dog a senior for the last 25 percent of the breed’s predicted lifespan.

 Aging, in itself, is not a disease, but it is associated with several diseases.
 Like us, dogs experience several age-related changes, including loss of vision or hearing, decreased energy requirements, obesity and even cognitive dysfunction (sometimes called dementia or senility).
 Some of the diseases commonly seen in older dogs are arthritis, diabetes, dental problems, heart or kidney disease, and cancer.
 The immune system also weakens with age, which can leave your older dog at a higher risk for infection and slowed healing.